 Shred leftover Thanksgiving turkey meat and place in a large bowl.
 Add vegetables of your choice (leftover roasted/cooked vegetables and frozen mixed vegetables work well) along with cheese sauce, sour cream and seasoning.
 Stir well then transfer the mixture to an oven-proof dish and top with thawed puff pastry.
 I sliced my pastry into strips for a lattice crust but you can simple top the filling with pastry and cut a few slits in for steam to escape.
 Brush with egg wash and place in the preheated oven.
 Allow to bake until the pastry is golden brown and puffed and the filling is hot throughout.

 What vegetables go in a pot pie?

 To keep prep to a minimum, using leftover roasted/cooked vegetable are a great way to add more flavor and nutrients to a pot pie.
-However, if you’d prefer, you can sauté vegetables and add to the filling.
+However, if you’d prefer, you can sauté veggies until they’re tender and add to the filling.
 Cook the vegetables in a tablespoon of butter or olive oil before adding to the pie.
 Any of the following vegetables will work in a pot pie: